Node.js import.meta: URLs, Caching & Module State

 getCount() { return count; },

-};The first require('./counter') evaluates the module and caches the exports.
-Every subsequent require('./counter') returns the same object.
-The closure over count is shared.
-Same singleton behavior.
+};The first require('./counter') evaluates the module and caches its exports.
+Every later require('./counter') returns the same object, so the closure over count is shared.

-You don't need a special singleton class or pattern.
-Module caching handles it.
-As long as every consumer resolves to the same cache entry, they share one instance.
+No special singleton class is required.
+Module caching supplies the single instance as long as every consumer resolves to the same cache entry.

-The gotcha: if two consumers resolve to different cache entries, they get separate module instances with separate state.
-A package installed in two different node_modules directories - say, once in the project root and again in a nested dependency's own node_modules - produces two cache entries, two evaluations, two singletons that don't share state.
-Duplicate package issues in monorepos almost always trace back to this.
-Your logging library has two instances, your database pool gets created twice, your configuration object exists in two copies with potentially different values.
-Tools like npm ls <package> can help you spot the duplication.
+The limit is cache identity.
+If two consumers resolve to different cache entries, they get separate module instances with separate state.
+A package installed once in the project root and again inside a nested dependency's node_modules directory produces two cache entries, two evaluations, and two singletons that do not share state.
+Many duplicate-package bugs in monorepos come from this shape: a logging library has two instances, a database pool is created twice, or a configuration object exists in two copies with different values.
+Tools such as npm ls <package> can help expose that duplication.

 V8 Module States and Cache Internals

-The ESM module map in Node lives in lib/internal/modules/esm/module_map.js.
-It's a SafeMap keyed by the resolved URL string.
-The values are ModuleJob instances - objects that track a module through its entire lifecycle, from fetching source text to final evaluation.
+The ESM loader caches in Node live in lib/internal/modules/esm/module_map.js.
+The load cache is a SafeMap keyed by resolved URL string and import-attribute type.
+Its values are ModuleJob instances, which track a module from source fetching through final evaluation.

-Each ModuleJob wraps a ModuleWrap, the C++ binding class that sits between Node's JavaScript layer and V8's native v8::Module.
+Each ModuleJob wraps a ModuleWrap, the C++ binding class between Node's JavaScript layer and V8's native v8::Module.
 V8's internal Module class has a status field that progresses through a strict sequence of states.
-Understanding these states explains a lot about why ESM caching is immutable and why circular deps behave the way they do.
+Those states explain why ESM caching is immutable and why circular dependencies behave differently from CommonJS cycles.

 Uninstantiated.
-The source has been parsed and the module record created.
-V8 knows what the module's imports and exports look like from static analysis of the import and export statements.
-But the memory slots for those bindings haven't been allocated yet.
-The module exists as metadata, not as a living thing with values.
+The source has been parsed and the module record has been created.
+V8 knows the module's imports and exports from static analysis of the import and export statements, but binding storage has not been allocated yet.
+At this point, the module exists as metadata.

 Instantiating.
-The engine is allocating binding slots and linking them across the module graph.
-V8 walks the graph depth-first, calling back into Node's resolve hook for each import specifier it encounters.
-For each import, it finds the target module, locates the matching export, and wires the import slot to the export slot - a direct memory-level connection.
-The import doesn't get a copy.
-It gets a reference to the exporter's binding.
+The engine allocates binding slots and links them across the module graph.
+V8 walks the graph depth-first, calling back into Node's resolve hook for each import specifier.
+For each import, it finds the target module, locates the matching export, and wires the import slot to the exporter's binding.
+The import does not receive a copy.
+It receives a live reference.

 Instantiated.
 All bindings are linked.
-Every import in the entire module graph points to a specific export slot in some other module.
-The binding slots exist in memory but hold no values - they're in TDZ state.
+Every import in the graph points to a specific export slot in another module.
+Function declarations and var exports have their usual instantiation-time behavior, while lexical let and const exports remain uninitialized until evaluation reaches them.
 No module code has run yet.

 Evaluating.
-V8 is executing the module's top-level code.
-As assignments to exported let, const, or var declarations execute, the corresponding binding slots get filled with values.
-Other modules that imported those bindings can observe the values through their linked references - that's live binding behavior in action.
-But if a dependent module's code runs before the exporting module assigns a value (which happens in circular deps), accessing the binding throws ReferenceError because the slot is still in TDZ.
+V8 executes the module's top-level code.
+As declarations and assignments run, the corresponding bindings receive runtime values.
+Other modules that imported those bindings can observe the values through their linked references.
+If a dependent module reads a lexical export before the exporting module reaches its declaration, as can happen in a circular dependency, accessing the binding throws ReferenceError because the slot is still in the temporal dead zone.

 Evaluated.
 Execution completed successfully.
-All exported bindings have their values (at least the values they had when top-level execution finished).
-Bindings exported as let or mutable objects can still change after this point - and importers will see the changes because the bindings are live.
+All exported bindings have values, at least the values they had when top-level execution finished.
+Bindings exported as let, or mutable objects exported through any binding, can still change after this point, and importers see those changes because the bindings are live.
 The module status is permanent.
 V8 provides no mechanism to revert it.

 Errored.
 Evaluation threw an exception.
 The error object is cached on the module record itself.
-Any future attempt to access this module - even from a different part of the code - re-throws the same error.
-There's no retry mechanism.
-The module is permanently broken for the lifetime of the process.
-If you fix the source file and want to try again, you need to restart the process (or, in development, use query-string cache busting with dynamic import() to load the fixed file as a different URL).
+Any future attempt to access that module, even from a different part of the code, re-throws the same error.
+There is no retry mechanism for that URL.
+This applies to evaluation errors; resolution, load, and parse failures happen before a successfully created evaluated-or-errored module record exists.
+If you fix the source file and want to try again after an evaluation error, you need to restart the process or, in development, use query-string cache busting with dynamic import() to load the fixed file as a different URL.

 - It creates a new